mlinnen/Cover_DualSwitchSensor/README.md

 ### More Complete Examples
-This library is used in a set of more complete examples here: TODO
+This repository contains more examples on how to use the cover libraries in a more complete way.
+[Cover Full Examples](https://github.com/mlinnen/Cover_FullExamples)